-Policy 1.12-I: The developer shall dedicate the following land for public facilities to serve on-site residents and other users within the surrounding area:
+Policy 1.12-h: The developer shall dedicate the following land for public facilities to serve on-site residents and other users within the surrounding area:

-1. Upon request of Indian Trail Improvement District, 640 acres for expansion of the district's existing impoundment, constructed at district expense.

-- 2. Upon request of the Palm Beach County School Board, dedicate a 15.5-acre site for a future elementary school and a 25.0-acre site for a future middle school, constructed at school board expense.
+- Upon the date mutually agreed to in written agreement between ITID and the developer, a minimum 640-acre parcel will be dedicated to the Indian Trail Improvement District.
+The dedication shall stipulate that the use of the 640 acres is restricted for use by the ITID as a storm water retention/water management area. - 2.
+Upon written request of the Palm Beach County School Board or receipt of no less than 250 building permits, whichever shall later occur, dedicate a 15.5 acre site for a future elementary school and a 25.0 acre site for a future middle school, constructed at school board expense.
 An additional 22.6 acres adjacent to either the elementary school site or middle school site shall be dedicated upon request of the Palm Beach County School Board with the concurrence of Palm Beach County.
+The development shall take all required drainage
-The development shall take all required drainage from the school sites into the development's storm water management system. - 3.
-A minimum 40 acres adjacent to District Park "F" for its expansion, constructed at County expense. - 4.
-A five-acre site for a Palm Beach County Fire-Rescue station.

-- ii.
-Policy 3.3-a: The limited Urban Service Area: The following are designated as Limited Urban Service Areas: - the area described as the United Technology Pratt and Whitney Overlay; - 2. the area defined as the General Aviation Facility/ North County Airport; - 3. the Agricultural Reserve; and - 4. areas within the Exurban Tier where the Legislature has granted a special district the authority to provide urban levels of service for potable water and/or sewer following the installation of centralized water and/or sewer systems; installation of a force main to serve a single project shall not constitute justification for a LUSA designation; - 5. the area east of the SFWMD L-8 Canal within the Glades Area Protection Overlay; and - 6. an Agricultural Enclave pursuant to Florida Statute section 163.3162(5)-; and iii.
+- from the school sites into the development's storm water management system. - 3.
+Prior to receipt of no less than 250 building permits, a minimum 40 acres adjacent to District Park "F" for its expansion, constructed at County expense. - 4.
+Prior to receipt of no less than 250 building permits, a five acre site for a Palm Beach County Fire-Rescue station. - iv.
+Policy 3.3-a: The limited Urban Service Area: The following are designated as Limited Urban Service Areas: - 1. the area described as the United Technology Pratt and Whitney Overlay: - 2. the area defined as the General Aviation Facility/ North County Airport; - 3. the Agricultural Reserve; and - 4. areas within the Exurban Tier where the Legislature has granted a special district the authority to provide urban levels of service for potable water and/or sewer following the installation of centralized water and/or sewer systems; installation of a force main to serve a single project shall not constitute justification for a LUSA designation; - 5. the area east of the SFWMD L-8 Canal within the Glades Area Protection Overlay; and - 6. an Agricultural Enclave pursuant to Florida Statute section 163.3162(5)-; and - 7. the Indian Trails Grove Overlay.

+v.
 Policy 3.5-d: The County shall not approve a change to the Future Land Use Atlas which: